rscloura/Doldrums/README.md

 Doldrums is a reverse engineering tool for Flutter apps targetting Android.
 Concretely, it is a parser and information extractor for the Flutter/Dart Android binary, conventionally named `libapp.so`, for all Dart version 2.10 releases.
 When run, it outputs a full dump of all classes present in the isolate snapshot.

-The tool is currently in **early beta**, and missing some deserialization routines and class information.
-It is likely that it won't work out-of-the-box.
+The tool is currently in **beta**, and missing some deserialization routines and class information.
+If it does not work out-of-the-box, please let me know.

 ## Dependencies